zaibyte/pkg/xrpc/xtcp/README.md

 # ztcp

 zrpc implementation built on TCP.

 Based on [goproc](https://github.com/valyala/gorpc) with these modifications:

-1. Use method (uint8) replaces of function & service name (string).
+1. No multi-methods supports, only has three methods: Put Object, Get Object, Delete Object.

+2. Implement End-to-End checksum.

-2. Use magic number to establish connection.
+3. Use magic number to verify request.

-3. Add read/write deadline on each read/write.
+4. Add read/write deadline on each read/write.

-4. Use header to pass needed arguments for a Zai rpc.
+5. Add header.

-5. Import zlog for logging
+6. Import xlog for logging.

-6. Replacing Gob encoding by any objects supporting marshal & unmarshal
+7. Replacing Gob encoding by binary encoding.

-7. Remove batch supports
+8. Remove batch supports

-8. Remove public Async API
+9. Remove public Async API

-## Timeout

-There are two types of timeout in ztcp:

-1. Request timeout

-This timeout is copied from gorpc, and it's helpful to cancel request which waiting too long in request queue.

-2. Connection read/write deadline

 ## Performance Tuning

+The origin has tried its best to make things non-blocking.

 ### Done